 by Vickie Clark

 While my friend shopped, I did too; we met at the cash register.
-On second thought I asked Joe to get me a bag of sugar.
+I realized I’d forgotten something, and asked Joe to get me a bag of sugar.

 I took Joe’s sugar to purchase, and he went to get another for himself.
 I kept watching for him and finally spotted him in line at the register next to me.